pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We marginally made use of version control in our project for training and testing data.
 This also helped improve reproducibility of model training.
-It was also convenient to have because Github cannot host the data.  ---
+It was also convenient to have because Github cannot host the data, and our instantiated model is too large to save on github as well.
+Given the time we would like to expand the usage of DVC by adding data to our GCP buckets generated by the requests our model receives.
+Ideally, this would then retrigger the fine-tuning process and host a new version of our parametrized model on DVC   ---

 ### Question 11